RGB NSWGov+ScreenNSW Primary 2025 1

 Summary

-Screen NSW will invite screen and digital games organisations with track records in delivering innovative, high-quality, and sustainable activities to apply to this program.
-Activities eligible for funding include conferences, labs, and similar proposals that contribute to the ongoing development of the NSW screen or digital games industry.
+Screen NSW will invite organisations with a proven track record of delivering innovative, high-quality, and sustainable industry activities to apply.
+Eligible activities include conferences, labs, and other initiatives that support ongoing industry development and strengthen the screen and digital games ecosystem.

 • Regional NSW